aoloe/screencast-stitcher/README.md

 ## Features

-- Stitch WebM files together
+- Stitching WebM files together.
-- Add SVG slides
+- Adding SVG slides.
-- Apply SVG overlays
+- Applying SVG overlays.
-- Add text overlays
+- Adding text overlays.
-- The project file can be managed in a git repository
+- The project file can be managed in a git repository.
+- Optional caching of the temporary files.

 ## Limits